 Despite it being relatively new to us, jackfruit was cultivated in India around 6000 years ago.
-This fruity favourite is also now grown in South East Asian countries like Vietnam, Malaysia and Thailand.
+This fruity favourite is also grown in South East Asian countries like Vietnam, Malaysia and Thailand.
 It likes warm climates, so can also be grown in some southern parts of America too.

 If you’re wondering how to cook jackfruit, how to prepare it and whether it’s good for you, read on.
 Here’s everything you need to know about how to cook jackfruit and more.

 How did jackfruit get its name?

-We’ve had lots of people ask us this question, and the truth is, we’re not 100 per cent sure.
 There are reports that the fruit got its name from the Portuguese word for it, ‘jaca’, a translation of the Southern Indian name: chakka pazham.

 How do you prepare jackfruit?